Mindshare Makes a Difference

 KISS Principle.jpeg

-Besides your messaging, your USP (unique selling proposition), which by now you should be able to sum up in an elevator pitch, and your special way of doing business are all part of what you need to successfully communicate to the public – existing and potential customers, analysts, and industry influencers.
-Message must be same – and reinforced – in everything you produce from promotional photos to customer testimonials and delivered consistently by your executives and your sales force, and even your support team.
+Your messaging and your USP (unique selling proposition), which by now you should be able to sum up in an elevator pitch, and your special way of doing business are key parts of what you need to successfully communicate to the public – existing and potential customers, analysts, and industry influencers.

 If you haven’t yet thought all this through or if you are missing critical pieces, like messaging, your PR people can analyze what you have and help you fill in the gaps.